 Updates

-On the light side.....
+On the lighter side.....

 The great British conductor Sir Thomas Beecham, in Toronto for a concert, stayed at the Royal York Hotel.
-He wished to order wine with a meal, but it was during prohibition, so he required a license, obtained from the bus station across the street.
-Grumbling, he went to Union Station.
+He wished to order a meal with wine, but as it was during prohibition he required a license, easily obtained from the bus station across the street.
+Grumbling, he went to Union Station, and clearly annoyed, answered the agent's questions:

 Name ? (miffed as everyone supposedly knew him): "Sir Thomas Beecham"